Tips for Living in Your RV During the Winter

 That’s how we got to our first tip, disconnecting the main water line.

 That morning when I noticed the icicles on the waterline I filled up our fresh water tank to 2/3 and disconnected the city water supply.

 You don’t have to disconnect your outsourced water line if you’d rather not.
 However, if you decide to leave it connected you’ll want to have it protected from the cold.
 We were considering this option but ultimately decided to disconnect instead.

 Tip 2 – Get a Smaller Propane Tank

-This second tip actually ended up being a time saving tip for us versus a keeping the RV from freezing tip.
-However it does involve keeping the RV warm so we figured we’d include it.
+This second tip actually ended up being a time-saving tip for us versus keeping the RV from freezing tip.
+However, it does involve keeping the RV warm so we figured we’d include it.

 Before you spend any time RVing in freezing temperatures you should know that you will likely need to use propane and it can get expensive!

 Getting a smaller propane tank helped make our lives much easier, although it wasn’t necessarily cheaper.
 As with many RVs out there we have a built-in propane tank that is larger than the standard tanks you pick up for grilling.
 The only problem for us was in order to fill the large onboard tank we would’ve needed to drive 45 minutes one way to get it filled.
 Knowing we were only going to be in Wisconsin for 3 more weeks we decided to get a smaller tank.

 We had to get the smaller tank re-filled more often (every 3-4 days) but it ended up being a lot easier.
 Not only that but it also helped Katie and I in knowing we had less gas to work with, which made us take a more conservative approach to the gas we used for the furnace and stove.